Creating a Buyer Persona to Better Understand Your Customers

 If you’re having trouble getting interviews, then check out your social media followers and see what kind of information you can get from them there.
 If you’re a brand new business, you might want to look at your biggest competitors’ followers to find any patterns in the most engaged followers.

-If you do have your own customers, you should try to get opinions from both sides of the “happy customer spectrum”.
+If you do have your own customers already, you should try to get opinions from both sides of the “happy customer spectrum”.
 Sure, it’s nice to know why your customers love your company and your products, but knowing what gives them trouble with your product/company/industry can not only help you market to them better, but it can help you improve your products as well.

 To find those “bad customers”, scan through your company’s negative reviews, and try reaching out to those customers.
 They might even be grateful to know you’ve responded to their negative review and that you’re working hard on improving your products for them.